-During the installation of Telerik® UI for ASP.NET Ajax, the Telerik.Web.Design assembly gets added to the GAC.
+During the installation of Telerik® UI for ASP.NET AJAX before R1 2018, the Telerik.Web.Design assembly gets added to the GAC.
 Starting a page with any Telerik control on it in design mode, the Visual Studio IDE searches the designer class of the Telerik control and the Telerik.Web.Design assembly respectively.
 Normally, when the assembly is located in the GAC, the Visual Studio IDE loads it properly and displays the control designers.

 There are several cases that errors occur in design time.